Published by Carl Hedinger. Last Updated on October 17, 2023.

 Whether you’re a new resident, a frequent visitor, or a local, we’re leaving no detail behind.
 If you live in the Asheville area and are wondering, “What are the best things to do near me?” we think this NC travel guide will help you out!

 We feature more than 25 named Asheville North Carolina breweries in this guide.

 More than a few have multiple locations and taprooms, putting our count to 40 at the time of writing this guide.
 For each entry in the following sections, we’ll provide address info for all locations.

 Downtown/South Slope District Breweries in Asheville

-As with all neighborhoods and towns in this guide, many of these breweries in Asheville’s downtown/South Slope have locations and taprooms in other parts of town.
+As with all neighborhoods and towns in this guide, many of these breweries in downtown Asheville (South Slope) have locations and taprooms in other parts of town.

 We’ll mention those at the beginning of other sections, but will keep the main feature in the section where they’d first appear.

 For example, Bold Rock Cider is better known for its Mills River cidery.
 However, since they also have a location in downtown Asheville, Bold Rock will appear in this section with a brief mention at the beginning of the “Breweries in Asheville’s Surroundings” section.

 675 Merrimon Ave, Asheville, NC

 Asheville Brewing Company (ABC) was the area’s third brewery and started in North Asheville as a mash-up pizza joint, second-hand movie theater, and brewpub.